 1These things have I spoken unto you, that ye should not be offended.
 2They shall put you out of the synagogues: yea, the time cometh, that whosoever killeth you will think that he doeth God service.
 3And these things will they do unto you, because they have not known the Father, nor me.
 (John 16:)

 1Let brotherly love continue.
 2Be not forgetful to entertain strangers: for thereby some have entertained angels unawares.
 (Heb 13:)

 Here the people say the rulers said nothing to Jesus.
-We know that isn't true; but what is true is that the more they said to Jesus, the less what they said made sense, and the more opportunity it gave Jesus to prove Himself.
+We know that isn't true; but what is true is that the more they said to Jesus, the less what they said made sense, and the more opportunity it gave Jesus to prove Himself and His words.
 We see this in the beginning of Jesus' ministry when they sent one person after another to attack Him and try to find a weak spot.
 But all their attempts did was to make them look foolish, and to give Jesus more credibility and attention.
 This same thing is what I see on the comment sections of the websites and the forums.
 The more I read that says something negative about that person so spoken against, the more I see a possibility of that person so attacked being right that I would have missed had it not been brought to the forefront, especially since the negative comment did nothing more than open the door for the person to present his view on higher ground.

 1And Saul was consenting unto his death.
 And at that time there was a great persecution against the church which was at Jerusalem; and they were all scattered abroad throughout the regions of Judaea and Samaria, except the apostles.
 (Acts 8:)